Queuebase/queuebase-js/README.md

 ## Issues and Feature Requests

-To submit a new bug or request a feature, visit our [Canny.io board]("https://queuebase.canny.io/feature-requests")
+To submit a new bug or request a feature, visit [https://queuebase.canny.io/feature-requests]("https://queuebase.canny.io/feature-requests")

 ## Contributing